 Myrtle Beach Golf Association

-With these exciting new changes, the Myrtle Beach Golf Association continues it’s long and unchallenged commitment to providing the traveling golfers with the most complete information on Myrtle Beach golf anywhere.
-The Myrtle Beach Golf Association is recognized as the traveling golfers’ definitive source for candid, insider information on each of the 100.5 Myrtle Beach golf courses, as well as the Player’s Top 25, the Myrtle Beach Basement golf courses and lodging properties, Myrtle Beach restaurant reviews, Myrtle Beach weather conditions, Myrtle Beach golf course ratings, Myrtle Beach golf course rankings, Myrtle Beach golf maps and much more than any other Myrtle Beach golf website.
+The Myrtle Beach Golf Association continues it’s long and unchallenged commitment to providing the traveling golfers with the most complete information on Myrtle Beach golf anywhere.
+The MBGA is recognized as the traveling golfers’ definitive source for candid, insider information on each of the area's golf courses, as well as the Player’s Top 25, the best and worst golf courses and lodging properties, restaurant reviews, weather conditions, and much more.

-MBGA.COM is the only Myrtle Beach golf website providing golfers with current and candid Myrtle Beach golf course rankings and Myrtle Beach golf course ratings, which are actually based upon feedback from the traveling golfers and Myrtle Beach golf industry insiders.
+MBGA.COM is the only Myrtle Beach golf website providing golfers with current and candid golf course rankings andratings, which are actually based upon feedback from the traveling golfers and local golf industry insiders.

 This unimaginative golf course, designed by a doctor (does that tell you anything), was the first golf community in the South Brunswick Islands, of North Carolina.
 Brierwood is an old golf course that winds naturally through its coastal, pine forest setting and homes.
 It features broad fairways and small greens accented by numerous lakes and ponds.
 Located 20-miles into North Carolina, it is too far for too little.Read More »